 The Montague Bookmill is one of the most magical bookstores in New England.
-Tucked away in the small town of Montague in Western Massachusetts, a historic mill building on the banks of the Saw Mill River houses this hidden gem.
+Tucked away in the small town of Montague in western Massachusetts, this hidden gem is housed in a historic mill building on the banks of the Saw Mill River.
 As an avid book lover, I was eager to make the two-hour drive from Boston to discover this dream destination with the motto “books you don’t need in a place you can’t find.”

 History of the Montague Bookmill

 Once known as Stone’s Gristmill, the building began as a grain mill for local families in the 1830s.
 Later, it served as a water powered drill press in the 1940s, which assembled the molds to make machines that churned out Louisville Slugger baseball bats, among other things.
 Ultimately, the building was converted into a used bookstore in 1987.
 The current owner, screenwriter Susan Shilliday, fell in love with the place after countless visits from California with her daughter, who attended the nearby Hampshire College.